kubernetes/community/contributors/design-proposals/local-storage-overview.md

           labels:
             storage.kubernetes.io/medium: hdd
         spec:
-          volume-type: local
+          volumeType: local
           accessModes: [ "ReadWriteOnce" ]
           resources:
             requests:
               storage: 1Gi
     ```

-5. The scheduler identifies nodes for each pods that can satisfy cpu, memory, storage requirements and also contains free local PVs to satisfy the pods PVC claims.
+5. The scheduler identifies nodes for each pod that can satisfy cpu, memory, storage requirements and also contains available local PVs to satisfy the pod's PVC claims.
 It then binds the pod’s PVCs to specific PVs on the node and then binds the pod to the node.
     ```
     $ kubectl get pvc
-    NAME            STATUS VOLUME     CAPACITY ACCESSMODES … NODE
-    www-local-pvc-1 Bound  local-pv-1 100Gi    RWO           node-1
+    NAME            STATUS VOLUME     CAPACITY ACCESSMODES … NODE www-local-pvc-1 Bound  local-pv-1 100Gi    RWO           node-1
     www-local-pvc-2 Bound  local-pv-1 100Gi    RWO           node-2
     www-local-pvc-3 Bound  local-pv-1 100Gi    RWO           node-3